Missouri State University: Recreation

 An active intramural sports program includes competition in basketball, billiards, bowling, disc golf, dodgeball, flag football, futsal, golf, racquetball, sand volleyball, soccer, softball, table tennis, tennis, track, ultimate, volleyball, and weight lifting.
 Two large intramural fields with artificial turf, electronic scoreboards, and stadium lighting are located on East Harrison Street near Scholars House.
 A Fitness and Wellness Program offers a variety of group classes and activities to students, including classes with licensed instructors in Pilates, Yoga, Belly Dance, and Zumba.
 The campus Outdoor Adventures program also provides opportunity and equipment rentals for activities, such as rock climbing, caving, camping, canoeing, and kayaking in the surrounding Ozarks.

 In 2012, the 100000 sqft Bill R. Foster and Family Recreation Center was opened to the public.

-Fairfax, VA Campus
+Arlington, VA Campus

-MSU operates a satellite campus in Fairfax, Virginia.
+MSU operates a satellite campus in Arlington, Virginia.
 This location is home to the School of Defense and Strategic Studies.
 The program is located in Virginia to work in close cooperation with the federal government and various defense related think tanks located in or near the Beltway.
 Students may also apply for national security related internships within the region.
 DSS offers two graduate certificates, a master's of science with an optional focus in weapons of mass destruction, and a professional doctorate.
 Courses are offered both in person and online.